Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     ```
     ![](./images/az-900-108.png)

 1. Create a virtual machine.
-When prompted provide the user as `azureuser` and the password: `Pa$$w0rd1234`. <br>This will be configured as the local Administrator account on that virtual machines.
-Ensure that you include the tick (`) characters at the end of each line except for the last one (there should not be any tick characters if you type entire command on a single line).
+When prompted, provide the user as `azureuser` and the password: `Pa$$w0rd1234`. <br>This will be configured as the local administrator account on that virtual machine.
+Ensure that you include the tick (`) characters at the end of each line except for the last one (there should not be any tick characters if you type the entire command on a single line).

     ```
      New-AzVm `